 - Shred any document that contains your debit or credit card number before you discard it.

 - Check your receipts to make sure they belong to you and not someone else.

 - Don’t give personal information or account numbers to anyone until you have confirmed the identity of the person asking for it.
 Ask how the information will be used and whether it will be shared with anyone.
 Ask if you have a choice about providing personally identifying information.
 If you can, keep it confidential.

 - Check your credit report frequently so you’re aware of any changes or unusual activity.
 Credit information can be obtained once a year at no charge from Equifax Canada by calling 1-800-465-7166 or from Trans Union Canada by calling 1-800-663-9980.

 - Pay attention to your billing cycles.
 Follow up with creditors if your bills don’t arrive on time.
 A missing credit card bill could mean an identity thief has taken over your credit card account and changed your billing address to cover their tracks.

 - Guard your mail from theft.
 Promptly remove your mail from the mail box and ask Canada Post to hold your mail if you'll be away for some time.

-- Protect your computer with a good firewall and anti-virus software.
+- Protect your computer with a good firewall and anti-virus and anti-spyware software.
 Use technologies that enhance security and privacy when using the Internet, such as digital signatures and data encryption.

 - When you register for certain websites, choose unique, memorable passwords and commit them to memory instead of writing them down.
 A password that combines both letters and numbers is more secure than one with letters only.
 Read more on protecting your password.